Features of a Cordless Hedge Trimmer

 You can also check out these other Black & Decker models with high ratings.

-Weighing 8.5 pounds, the Toro 51496 has a 24-inch long cutting bar with hardened steel blades.
+Weighing 7.4 pounds, the Makita XHU02M1 has a 22-inch long cutting bar with hardened steel blades.
 Key features of the product include the following:

 Based on the features, this product promises these benefits.